 Between 2012-2017, the penetration rate of Electronic Health Records in healthcare rose from 40% to 67%.
 This naturally means more access to individual patient health data.
 By compiling this personal medical data of individual patients with ML applications and algorithms, health care providers (HCPs) can detect and assess health issues better.
 Based on supervised learning, medical professionals can predict the risks and threats to a patient’s health according to the symptoms and genetic information in his medical history.

 This is precisely what IBM Watson Oncology is doing.
-Using patients’ medical information and medical history, it is helping physicians to design better treatment plans based on an optimized selection of treatment choices by utilizing the patient’s medical history.
+It is helping physicians to design better treatment plans based on an optimized selection of treatment choices by utilizing the patient’s medical history.

-Behavioural modification is a crucial aspect of preventive medicine.
-ML technologies are helping take behavioural modification up a notch to help influence positive beahavioural reinforcements in patients.
-For example, Somatix a B2B2C-based data analytics company that has launched an ML-based app that passively monitors and recognizes an array of physical and emotional states.
-This helps physicians understand what kind of behavioural and lifestyle changes are required for a healthy body and mind.
+Behavioral modification is a crucial aspect of preventive medicine.
+ML technologies are helping take behavioral modification up a notch to help influence positive behavioral reinforcements in patients.
+For example, Somatix a B2B2C-based data analytics company has launched an ML-based app that passively monitors and recognizes an array of physical and emotional states.
+This helps physicians understand what kind of behavioral and lifestyle changes are required for a healthy body and mind.

-Healthcare startups and organizations have also started to apply ML applications to foster behavioural modifications.
+Healthcare startups and organizations have also started to apply ML applications to foster behavioral modifications.
 Somatix, a data-analytics B2B2C software platform, is a fine example.
-It’s ML application uses “recognition of hand-to-mouth gestures” to help individuals understand and assess their behaviour, thus allowing them to open up to make life-affirming decisions.
+Its ML application uses “recognition of hand-to-mouth gestures” to help individuals understand and assess their Behavioral, thus allowing them to open up to make life-affirming decisions.

 Machine Learning is being used by pharma companies in the drug discovery and manufacturing process.
 However, at present, this is limited to using unsupervised ML that can identify patterns in raw data.
 The focus here is to develop precision medicine powered by unsupervised learning, which allows physicians to identify mechanisms for “multifactorial” diseases.
 The MIT Clinical Machine Learning Group is one of the leading players in the game.